Chloe (2009 film): Creative process

 After determining the plan for the remake of the film Nathalie..., the investor StudioCanal believed that it was necessary to find a reliable screenwriter to write a script for the film because it tells a relatively complicated family and emotional story.
 Erin Cressida Wilson was chosen, in part because of her experience writing erotic films such as Secretary (2002).
 This script took Wilson a lot of time and energy to create, and many times she couldn't figure out what real life was and what was the story in the script.
 Wilson found it easier to write for Chloe than for Catherine, later saying, "I related to Chloe, the young woman who loved to seduce people".

-Making photography
+Cinematography

 Chloes director Egoyan insisted on using 35 mm film to shoot the film.
 This is a time-consuming and labor-intensive process, but Egoyan enjoys it.
-The photographer Paul Sarossy thinks filming this film is symbolic.
+The cinematographer Paul Sarossy thinks filming this film is symbolic.
 In this digital age, choosing to use film to shoot a movie is more of a feeling of escape from digital electronics.
 Although the film eventually uses some digital technology, it is not a digitally produced film.